 North Dakota Child Support

-How to Calculate Child Support in North Dakota?
+How does the Child Support Calculator Work in North Dakota?

 North Dakota courts use support guidelines, or a fee schedule, to help calculate an appropriate support amount.
 First, you will need to know the non-custodial parent’s total income.
 Next, determine the net income amount by subtracting the taxes, costs for medical care, the child’s health care premiums and other deductions.
 This amount can be used to determine a support amount.